Overview

 Structure

-The novem api resembles that of a regular hierarchical file system.
-You have folders which contains files or other folders.
+The novem API resembles a regular hierarchical file system, which consists of folders that contain files or other folders.

-The user interacts with the novem API like they would a regular filesystem, creating, deleting or modifiying files.
-The transport for this interaction is however an https endpoint and HTTP actions (verbs).
+The user interacts with the novem API much like they would a regular filesystem, creating, deleting or modifying files.
+These interactions are done over HTTP, using the following verbs:

 • GET - read a file or folder